*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 When it comes to the Northern Lights Alaska is the only place in the US where you can see the stunning Aurora Borealis every night of the year!
 You don’t have to travel all the way to Europe to view these solar flares that fill the night sky with dancing waves of blue, yellow, and pink.

 You should also be aware that the Northern Lights are somewhat unpredictable when it comes to finding out when or where they will be, although the University of Alaska – Fairbanks does have an Aurora Forecast to help give you an educated guess.

-The Famous City of Anchorage
+1. The Famous City of Anchorage

 To get an even better view, you might want to say goodbye to Anchorage’s city lights for the surrounding wilderness to catch a better view with Alaskan wildlife.
 Yet, don’t worry.
 It’s not as scary as it sounds, as there are guided tours to take you to the best viewing spots just outside of the city.

-Top Notch Viewing in Fairbanks
+2. Top Notch Viewing in Fairbanks

 Fairbanks is another city that is a prime viewing spot for the Northern Lights.
 Some might even consider it to be Alaska’s best as it’s located directly beneath the ‘Auroral Oval’, an area where the Northern Lights are the most concentrated.
-Alaska Weather is also mild in this area with light rainfall that offers clear skies making it perfect for viewing the night-lights.
+Alaska weather is also mild in this area with light rainfall that offers clear skies making it perfect for viewing the night-lights.

-Perfect Skies in Denali National Park
+3. Perfect Skies in Denali National Park

 It might not come as a surprise that Alaska’s most famous park would also be one of the best places to view the Northern Lights.
 Denali National Park is home to Mt.
 Kinley, where you can look and see the lights sparkling overhead America’s tallest peak.
 Book a lodge in this area and you might even be woken up with a phone call from the staff that the lights suddenly appear.

-Exploring Winter Sports in Nome
+4. Exploring Winter Sports in Nome

 This tiny town sits between the Bering Sea and miles of wilderness.
 So, getting there is a trek northward that will include a local flight.
 Although, it’s well worth a visit to this town that offers winter sports such as dog sledding.
 Not only will see the official finish line for the Alaskan racing sport, you’ll also have an opportunity to race yourself.